arthur-bouton/MachineLearning/README.md

 All you will need are the following packages:

-`$ pip install scipy matplotlib tqdm tensorflow tensorflow_probability`
+`$ pip install scipy matplotlib tensorflow tensorflow_probability tqdm PyYAML`

 <br />
 <br />